-If you’re using automation software like eCC Cloud, you can add your products to QuickBooks as you sync transactions.
+If you’re using ecommerce automation software like eCC Cloud, you can add your products to QuickBooks as you sync transactions.
 If you’re manually entering orders in QuickBooks Online, you can export your products as a CSV file from your store and import into QuickBooks Online.
 A word of caution if you take this route: make sure you carefully match your CSV fields to your company file!

 4. Add your customers

-I recommend that small online businesses don’t track individual retail customers in their accounting software.
+I recommend that small online businesses don’t track individual retail customers in their accounting automation software.
 Just enter your wholesale and distributor customers in QuickBooks Online, and create a “standard customer” to use for retail sales.

 5. Configure your company preferences

 Finally, you’ll need to tweak a few additional settings that are specific to managing the finances of an online business.